consensus-shipyard/scaling-filecoin/content/pages/index.md

         summary: >-
           Continued improvements will include support for custom consensus mechanisms, cross-network atomic transactions, and IPC-native wallets.
-Tooling continues to be improved, and new feautures are implemented based on user feedback.
+Tooling continues to be improved, and new features are implemented based on user feedback.
     navigationLabel: Roadmap
     _template: eventList
   - style: